coveo/source.coveo.com/_posts/2017-04-07-create-module-terraform.md

  }
 ```

 Now we have to add it on the module.
-Add a files name interfaces.tf.
-The name have note important, remember terraform will get all tf files.
-It is most a best practice, main.tf is for your enterpoint of your module and interfaces.tf is for the variable of your module.
+Add a file name interfaces.tf.
+The name have note importance, remember terraform will get all tf files.
+It is a best practice, main.tf is for your entry point of your module and interfaces.tf is for the variable of your module.

 ```bash
 -/serurity-group